logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

   </figure>
 </p>

-On this page, you can also choose to opt out of hopsworks.ai log collection.
-Hopsworks.ai collects logs about the services running in your cluster to help us improve our system and to provide support.
+On this page, you can also choose to opt out of [managed.hopsworks.ai](https://managed.hopsworks.ai) log collection.
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) collects logs about the services running in your cluster to help us improve our system and to provide support.
 If you choose to opt-out from the log collection and need support you will have to provide us the log by yourself, which will slow down the support process.

 ### Step 3 workers configuration